-Brittany Levine is a digital and written storyteller that has an affinity for data reporting.
+Brittany Levine is a digital and written storyteller that has an affinity for data reporting, covering multi-cultural communities and interpreting legalese.
 She can write stories on a tight deadline and produce, shoot and edit online video.

-She currently works for Los Angeles Times Community News, covering the politics, money and influence of Glendale City Hall.
-Her stories appear in the Los Angeles Times and the Glendale News-Press, the beloved community newspaper.
+She currently works for Times Community News, covering the politics, money and influence of Glendale City Hall.
+Her stories appear in the Los Angeles Times and its community insert, the Glendale News-Press.

 Her political reporting spans both national and local media.
 She covered congressional news for several media organizations, including the Palm Beach Post, Atlanta Journal-Constitution and Orange County Register.
 In 2008, she blogged for and helped produce the Washington Post’s Inauguration Watch blog, which covered all aspects of President Barack Obama’s first inauguration.